calledit/metric_depth_video_toolbox/README.md

 python align_3d_points.py --track_file some_video_tracking.json --color_video some_video.mkv --depth_video some_video_depth.mkv --xfov 45
 ```

-## 3D depth video format
+## RGB encoded metric 3D depth video format
-The video depth format is a normal video file with RGB values where the _red_ and _green_ channels represent the
+The rgb encoded video depth format is a normal video file with RGB values(that has to be saved as lossless video).
+Where the _red_ and _green_ channels represent the
 upper 8 bits of the depth (duplicated to make visualization easy) and the _blue_ channel represent
 the lower 8 bits.
+Only 16bits of the 24 bit rgb data is used to keep down filesizes.
 The values are scaled to the argument --max_depth, default is 20 meters.
-With the default --max_depth of 20 meters each "ridge" represents a depth of 78mm (=20/256).
+With the default --max_depth of 20 meters each "ridge" represents a depth of 78mm (=20/256) and the depth resolution is 0.3 mm.
+As the depth models improve (especially for distant things)this 16bit depth format will need to be replaced with something better.
+At that point the use of the full 24bits might be the easiest solution(using 24bits keeping the resolution at 1mm the max depth would be 16km which is the distancde to the horizon if standing 20m up from the ground), but one could also encode deepth logaritmicly making things in the distance less accurate.

 ![depth_example](https://github.com/user-attachments/assets/c77ae630-7ccd-4b82-9220-07d6c855d514)